 Quick page jump to:

-- The main benefits of a GPS car tracking device
+- Main benefits of a GPS car tracking device

 Okay.
-Let’s start with the main benefits GPS tracking devices provide:
+Let’s start with the main benefits GPS car tracking devices provide:

-This type of unfortunate event can be quick stopped using a GPS tracking device for car owners which can be set to notify the owner if the car is being or has been moved within 1 to 3 minutes.
+This type of unfortunate event can be quick stopped using a GPS tracking device for car owners which can be set to notify the owner if the car is moving from it’s parked location.
 Examples include the car being stolen, towed, or being used by someone else with a key to the vehicle.

 This notification feature is available via a function called “geofence” which is available for most GPS car trackers.